 Where Do You Get Your Information or Ideas for Books?

-Every book is a bit different; sometimes it's just about researching unsolved mysteries for inspiration, but Silent Betrayal originated from something very real.
+Every book is a bit different; sometimes it's just about researching atmospheric mysteries for inspiration, but Silent Betrayal originated from something very real.
 This story is based on true events, so the idea wasn’t something I had to seek out—it was presented to me in a way that felt impossible to ignore.
 That said, out of deep respect for the family involved, I’ve taken care to set the story in a different community, change all the names, and add fictional layers of drama to create some distance from the real-life details.
 While the heart of the story remains grounded in truth, Silent Betrayal has been transformed into fiction—enough to protect those affected while still honoring the emotional impact of what actually occurred.

 When Did you Write Your First Book and How Old Were You?